 In the past I’ve always thought readability is incredibly important for science writing that’s meant for the public.

-In fact, I can sometimes feel like a broken record when I implore environmental organizations to mold their scientific ideas into information the average person can apply to their own life.
-I’m trying to make it more readable.
+In fact, I can sometimes feel like a broken record when I implore my clients to mold their scientific ideas into information the average person can apply to their own life.
+In essence, I’m trying to make it more readable.

 Readability aside, there are some slick and powerful ways to achieve this today.

 Self-select your readers with content marketing.

 This is perhaps the best way to find readers that are interested (and therefore will remember) what you say.

 The best way to make sure the right visitors get to your website is to ensure that you are getting your website to the right people.

 No longer do people type your keywords in a search engine and end up on your website.
 There is a long, complicated courting process that takes place.
 Invest in this courtship.
 Lead them to you.